-A "statutory auditor" under the Companies Act, means an individual or a firm (within the meaning of those Regulations) that stands approved as a statutory auditor or statutory audit firm, as the case may be, under the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 (S.I.
-No. 220 of 2010).
+A "statutory auditor"6 under the Companies Act, means an individual or a firm that stands approved as a statutory auditor or statutory audit firm, as the case may be, under Part 27, and includes a firm registered in accordance with section 1465.

-A list of auditors and audit firms entitled to act as auditors is available on the website of the Companies Registration Office, www.cro.ie.
+A list of auditors and audit firms entitled to act as statutory auditors in the State is available on the Companies Registration Office's website: www.cro.ie.